Best Gardening Rake

 • The Coconut Garden rake is ideal for lawns.

-• It consists of stainless steel with a stainless steel handle.
+• It is made of stainless steel and has a stainless steel handle.

 • Ideal for loosening soil and debris.